salesforce-misc/GamificationMobileSDK-iOS/README.md

 ## Import SDK in an iOS Swift Project

 Automatically download and manage external dependencies.
-To import Loyalty Management Mobile SDK for iOS, open the swift file where you want to save GamificationMobileSDK, and to the first line of code, add:
+To import  Gamification Mobile SDK for iOS, open the swift file where you want to save GamificationMobileSDK, and to the first line of code, add:

 ```swift
 import GamificationMobileSDK